venom312004/AI-video-assistant/README.md

 **Meeting Intelligence — Transcribe · Summarise · Chat with your meetings**

 AI Video Assistant is an end-to-end meeting/video intelligence tool.
-Upload an audio/video file (or a YouTube link), and it automatically transcribes it (English or Hinglish), generates a summary, extracts action items, key decisions, and open questions, and lets you chat with the transcript using a RAG-powered assistant.
+Upload an audio/video file  and it automatically transcribes it (English or Hinglish), generates a summary, extracts action items, key decisions, and open questions, and lets you chat with the transcript using a RAG-powered assistant.

 ---